JMKoerner/phytec-reel-board-vcd-mesh-badge-de-v2/README.md

 Maindisplay on an reel board with LVGL support.
 Now for "reelboard hardware 1507.3" and Zephyr-sdk-0.10.3.

+Here is the complete buid directory for flashing direct in board 1507.3 available.

 This demo combined a LVGL demo with the mesh-badge demo, both from PHYTEC Messtechnik GmbH www.phytec.de

 For more information please read README.rst (german/english)